CrimeOwl AI logoCrimeOwl AI

 Local arrest warrant issued

-Pennsylvania State Police issue local arrest warrant for Edgardo Welchez-Marroquin on murder charge
+A local arrest warrant was issued for Edgardo Welchez-Marroquin in Montgomery County, Pennsylvania on the charge of murder.

 2010-01-08